 Responsive Web Design

-Web design has evolved significantly in last five years.
-Mobile web users have now outnumbered desktop users and given the fact that your website is often the first “point-of-contact” with a potential customer, you have to make sure it counts.
+Web design has evolved significantly in the last ten years.
+Mobile web users now outnumber desktop users and given the fact that your website is often the first “point-of-contact” with a potential customer, you have to make sure it counts.

 If you ignored responsive web design during your site’s last redesign, chances are you’ve paid dearly for that mistake and will continue to do so unless this issue is addressed.

 From a definition standpoint, Wikipedia defines responsive web design as “an approach to web design aimed at crafting sites to provide an optimal viewing and interaction experience—easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from desktop computer monitors to mobile phones).”

 From a conceptual view point, responsive web design idea is rather simple.
 Develop web pages that “work” on all devices including mobile devices, tablets, and desktops.
 However, it is important to understand that the definition of “work” is still a subjective term.
 Today, mobile browsers have come a long way and most of them are able to render even the table-based websites of the late nineties in a fairly acceptable manner.
 What is debatable though is the user experience.
 For example, you can have a website that fits perfectly on all mobile devices yet provides an unacceptable user experience.
 User experience is lot more than just responsive design and needs to be addressed as a core component of any website design or redesign project.